 An experience visit to a clinical department is MANDATORY and a condition of a place being offered.
 Clinical visit evidence forms are required as part of this process.

 A second reference for Access/BTEC students from the original referee is to be provided to the institution by the end of June of the enrolment year.

-Places are subject to a satisfactory Occupational Heath Check, Enhanced Criminal Records Bureau Disclosure and registration with the Independent Safeguarding Authority.
+Places are subject to a satisfactory Occupational Heath Check, Enhanced Disclosure and Barring Service check and registration with the Independent Safeguarding Authority.

 Applicants should be aware that qualifications, personal statement, and references all form part of the selection criteria for this course.

 Applications from mature candidates offering alternative qualifications will be considered.

 If you're considering applying for this course to start in September 2017 onwards, it's important to know that the UCAS tariff system is changing.

 UCAS tariff points – the points system most universities use to compare different qualifications – will be introducing a new system on how points are calculated.

 Be the first to hear about our Clearing 2016 places and access a range of advice from experts on how to forget a bad exam and survive the summer.
 We’ve got your back.